Stevie Thomas

-Stevie Thomas (born July 24, 1967) is a former Arena football wide receiver/linebacker in the Arena Football League (AFL).
+Stevie Thomas (born July 24, 1967) is an American former professional football wide receiver/linebacker who played in the Arena Football League (AFL).
 He played college football at Bethune-Cookman University.
+He was an undrafted free agent of the Tampa Bay Buccaneers and earned NFL contract for the 1990 season.
+In 1991, he was 3rd round draft pick of the inaugural season of the World League of American Football (WLAF).
+Upon returning from the WLAF, he joined the Tampa Bay Storm of the AFL.

 In 2011, Thomas was elected into the Arena Football Hall of Fame.

 Since 2021, Thomas has been the head coach for the indoor football team the Tampa Bay Tornadoes.